sheldon-mendonca-work/flash-store/README.md

 ## Flash Store

-Welcome to Flash store, and e-commerce app for all your book needs.
+Welcome to Flash store, an e-commerce app built on React for all your book needs.
-The app works on mobile and desktop devices.
+The app is responsive and works on all mobile and desktop devices.